myfairx/slice/README.md

 Here I'm trying to define (perhaps) a changing rules on what is really a SOL genre in regards of Japan culture presented in todays anime and manga and not confined to the old written description of the term SLICE of LIFE itself.

+The term **CGDCT** or Cute Girl Doing Cute Things also thrown in a lot. while I do agree theres a valid point to this we also need a subset of rules that can clearly separate them.

 I'm not a native english speaker, so helps in editing and ideas contribution are always welcome.